 - Emily Hobson, Lavender and Red: Liberation and Solidarity in the Gay and Lesbian Left

 - Dan Berger and Emily Hobson, Remaking Radicalism: A Grassroots Documentary Reader of the United States, 1973–2001

 - Schomburg Center Black Liberation Reading List (many resources listed here)

 - Check out the Freedom Archives for more radical movement history!

 Some of us came together to create this study group guide through our shared work in the Abolition Collective.
 To learn more about us, please visit our blog, and read our journal online!
 The Abolition Collective’s manifesto claims that abolition “is not about what is possible, but about making the impossible a reality”.
 We invite you to join us, go all the way, and make it so.

-If you are running a reading group based on this guide, please comment on the Abolition Journal Blog and tell us about your experiences!
+If you are running a reading group based on this guide, please comment on the Abolition Journal Blog (in the comments section below here) and tell us about your experiences!